marijnh/Eloquent-JavaScript/04_data.md

 {{index null, undefined}}

-Note that if the value given to such a destructuring binding is `null` or `undefined`, you get an error, much like you would if you'd directly try to access a property of those values.
+Note that if you try to destructure `null` or `undefined`, you get an error, much like you would if you'd directly try to access a property of those values.

 ## JSON